 This is the Super Savings - Corporate Insurance Guide (Corporate Insurance Guide).
-The Corporate Insurance Guide contains information about the insurance in your Super Savings - Corporate plan, including insurance terms and conditions.
+The Super Savings - Corporate Insurance Guide contains information about the insurance in your Super Savings - Corporate plan, including insurance terms and conditions.

-The information in this Corporate Insurance Guide forms part of the Super Savings - Corporate Product Disclosure Statement for Accumulation Account (PDS) issued on 1 July 2023.
+The information in this Corporate Insurance Guide forms part of the Super Savings - Corporate Product Disclosure Statement for Accumulation Account (PDS) issued on 1 July 2024.
 The PDS references important information contained in this Corporate Insurance Guide.
-This Corporate Insurance Guide may reference important information contained in the Super Savings Accumulation Guide and Super Savings Investment Guide.
-The PDS, this Corporate Insurance Guide, the Super Savings Accumulation Guide and the Super Savings Investment Guide he read in their entirety before making a decision to acquire or continue to hold an interest in Australian Retirement Trust.
+This Corporate Insurance Guide may reference important information contained in the Super Savings Accumulation Guide, Super Savings - Corporate Defined Benefit Handbook.
+The PDS, this Corporate Insurance Guide, the Super Savings Accumulation Guide, Super Savings - Corporate Defined Benefit Handbook and the Super Savings Investment Guide should be read in their entirety before making a decision to acquire or continue to hold an interest in Australian Retirement Trust.
 Super Savings - Corporate Accumulation accounts are products issued within the public offer division of Australian Retirement Trust.
-Any references to Australian Retirement Trust contained in this Corporate Insurance Guide are references to the public offer division of Australian Retirement Trust.
+Any references to Australian Retirement Trust contained in this Corporate Insurance Guide offer division of Australian Retirement Trust.